 The adrenal glands are located at the top of each of the kidneys, receiving their supply of blood from the adrenal arteries.
-The adrenal glands each have two structures that are connected with the central nervous system.
-These glands produce hormones that are vital for body functions, such as sex and stress hormones.
+The adrenal glands each have two structures which are connected with the central nervous system.
+These glands produce hormones that are vital for body functions, such as sex hormones and help the body to respond to stress.
 Adrenal insufficiencies often cause the enlargement of the adrenal glands and can have a number of sources.

 Addison's Disease and Enlarged Adrenal Glands

-Addison's disease, also called primary adrenal insufficiency, is one of the diseases of the endocrine system.
-It occurs because the adrenal glands cannot produce enough cortisole or aldosterone because of missing enzymes.
+Addison’s Disease, also called primary adrenal insufficiency is one of the diseases of the endocrine system, which occurs because the adrenal glands cannot produce enough cortisole or aldosterone because of missing enzymes.
 This changes the speed of chemical reactions.
 Cortisol helps the adrenals remain balanced, but if cortisol is not produced appropriately, enlargement or swelling of the glands can occur.

 Amyloidosis and Enlarged Adrenal Glands

 Amyloidosis occurs when the bone marrow cells that produce antibodies are unable to break them down.
-Amyloidosis is a disease that often involves the renal system and affects the health of the adrenal glands.
-In amyloidosis, proteins are deposited in organs and tissues.
-As they build up, they prevent normal function of various parts of the body, causing the adrenal glands to swell or become enlarged.
+Amyloidosis is disease that often involves the renal system and affects the health of the adrenal glands.
+In amyloidosis, proteins are deposited in organs and tissues and they build up, preventing normal function of various parts of the body and causes the adrenal glands to swell or become enlarged.